ifm/ifm3d-ros/ifm3d_ros_driver/doc/building.md

 lrwxrwxrwx 1 rosuser rosuser 31 Mar 26 15:16 ifm3d-ros
 ```

-### 4. build the ROS node code
+### Build the ROS node
 Now we are ready to build the code.
 The following code block shows you how to simply run catkin_make without anything else happening further.
 ```
 $ cd ~/catkin_ws/
 $ catkin_make
 ```
 This will create a `devel` and `build` folder in your catkin workspace, which contains the required code for running the ROS node.
 To test this you can easily set-up your current shell and run: `source ~/catkin_ws/devel/setup.bash && roslaunch ifm3d_ros_examples camera.launch`.

 The ROS package should now be installed in `~/ros/ifm3d-ros`.
 To test everything out you should open a fresh bash shell, and start up a ROS core:
 (Please don't forget to source the ifm3d-ros package first if you haven't done it yet.)
 ```
 $ roscore &
 $ roslaunch ifm3d_ros_examples camera.launch